loader

 Business Conduct

-Effective promotion of organizational culture is supported by daily activities and regular training in the following areas:
+The effective promotion of organizational culture is supported by daily activities and regular training in areas such as corporate governance, ethical standards and the Pekao Group Code of Conduct, anti-corruption, and reporting violations.

 • Whistleblowing Procedure

-• The Anti-Corruption Policy is adopted by the Bank's Management Board and applies to all Bank employees and every aspect of our business.
-The document is published in the intranet collection of internal regulations and is available to all employees.
+The current Anti-Corruption Policy is adopted by the Bank's Management Board and applies to all Bank employees and every aspect of our business.
+The document is published on the intranet and is available to all employees.

 Supplier Relationships

-Partnerships with suppliers, regardless of the size of the partner's company, are of particular importance to us.
+Collaboration with suppliers – regardless of their scale – is crucial to us.
 We strive to build long-term relationships based on mutual trust and equality.
-Our partners are selected based on equal accessibility, in accordance with internal procedures, best practices, and applicable Polish law.
+Each partner is selected transparently, in accordance with our procedures, best market practices, and applicable laws.

 Supplier Code of Ethics